Spin Seebeck Effect in Normal-Metal--Chiral-Insulator Heterostructure

-We first study the dependence of the spin current $I_{\text{s}}$ on the thermal bias $\Delta T$ at different average temperatures $T_0$, with $\mu_{\text{L}}=1$\,meV and $\varepsilon_d=0$, as shown in Fig.~\ref{Fig2}(a).
-For $\Delta T > 0$, the spin current $I_{\text{s}}$ increases monotonically with the increase of $\Delta T$.
+We first study the dependence of the spin current $I_{\text{s}}$ on the thermal bias $\Delta T$ at different average temperatures $T_0$, with $\mu_{\text{L}}=1$\,meV and $\varepsilon_d=0$, as shown in Fig.\,\ref{Fig2}(a).
+For $\Delta T > 0$, the spin current $I_{\text{s}}$ increases monotonically with $\Delta T$.
 In addition, the overall magnitude of $I_{\text{s}}$ increases as $T_0$ increases.
-For $\Delta T < 0$, $I_{\text{s}}$ first increases with $|\Delta T|$ but starts to decrease once $|\Delta T|$ exceeds a critical value.
-This counterintuitive phenomenon---increasing the thermal bias leads to the decrease in the spin current---is referred to as the negative differential SSE.
-Negative differential SSE has been reported in phonon thermal transport~\cite{LBW2004} and magnon spin transport~\cite{RJ2013}.
+For $\Delta T < 0$, the magnitude $|I_{\text{s}}|$ initially increases with $|\Delta T|$, but begins to decrease once $|\Delta T|$ exceeds a critical value.
+This counterintuitive regime, in which the magnitude of the spin current decreases as the magnitude of the thermal bias increases, is referred to as the negative differential SSE.
+Negative differential SSE has been reported in phonon thermal transport\,\cite{LBW2004} and magnon spin transport\,\cite{RJ2013}.
 Here we show that this phenomenon can also occur in the NM--CI heterostructure.

-The negative differential SSE can be well interpreted in terms of the competition between the thermal bias and the left-lead electron density.
-For $\Delta T > 0$, increasing $\Delta T$, i.e., raises $T_{\text{L}}$ and lowers $T_{\text{R}}$, will increase the population of thermally excited electrons in the left lead and then promote the spin-phonon conversion at the interface, thereby enhancing the spin current.
+The negative differential SSE can be explained in terms of the competition between the thermal bias and the left-lead electron density.
+For $\Delta T > 0$, increasing $\Delta T$---that is, raising $T_{\text{L}}$ and lowering $T_{\text{R}}$---increases the population of thermally excited electrons in the left lead and promotes spin-phonon conversion at the interface, thereby enhancing the spin current.
 Consequently, $I_{\text{s}}$ increases monotonically as $\Delta T$ increases.
 For $\Delta T <0$, increasing $|\Delta T|$ enhances the thermal driving experienced by electrons in the central region.
 Meanwhile, in this process, $T_{\text{L}}$ decreases and the thermal excitation of electrons is suppressed, which weakens the spin-phonon conversion and reduces the spin current.
 Thus the competition between these two effects gives rise to negative differential SSE at lower $T_{\text{L}}$.